ChalmersSachi-FS/wdvwai-seleniumOnNextJS/README.md

 Related to the updating of ChromeDriver and Chrome browser, this video may be helpful if you see the message:
 [Selenium fix: SessionNotCreated "this version only supports Chrome version"](https://www.youtube.com/watch?v=mAwL_0N1W9E)

+Had an issue at first with my code. but I fixed it.
+In my code I only have 2 tests that passed and 1 that has failed.
+Currently trying to figure out what is wrong within my code.